Rockspirates/Arbitrage/README.md

  ```bash
  make runpart2
  ```
- * Your ouput will be displayed in output.txt
+ * Your output will be displayed in output.txt
 For the Advanced Version
 * Copy your input into data3.txt given in inputs folder
 * Run the following command